Ruins at Tucker Point on South Caicos overlooking Long Cay.

 Long Beach and East Bay are the best beaches on South Caicos, yet the flotsam-strewn southeast coasts are not without their appeal.
 When the weather’s calm, the snorkelling around South Caicos is amazing as well.
 Excellent scuba diving can be found off the eastern coast.

-Although not quite receiving the recognition that Grand Turk and Salt Cay gets for salt production, South Caicos actually was the foremost exporter when the industry was operating.
+Although not quite receiving the recognition that Grand Turk and Salt Cay gets for salt production, South Caicos actually was the foremost sea salt exporter in the country when the industry was operating.
 At the height of the era, nearly two million bushels of hand-raked salt was shipped from Cockburn Harbour per year.

 In the main salina, the interesting Boiling Hole still functions today.
 This site, a small natural subterranean connection to the ocean, was adapted to allow for sea water feeds into the salt pans.

 Kayaking is also spectacular.
 The wetlands of Bell Sound Nature Reserve and the channels between the small northern Cays are extensive and pristine.
-Marine life, ospreys, frigate birds and herons abound.
+Marine and bird life, including ospreys, frigate birds and herons, abounds.